-- A progressive, highly visible patrol force covering areas throughout the campus - A robust mass notification system known as "Bison Safe." - An expansive Emergency Blue Light system which covers many areas throughout our campus - Enhanced Technology - Access Control and Video Surveillance, Predictive Analysis, and Problem Solving - A Residence Hall Security initiative designed to secure the living quarters for our residential students - A proactive Crime Prevention Program, designed to educate and inform all university personnel on the "best practices" to take to avoid becoming a victim of crime - And a vibrant partnership with various student groups, our staff, faculty, D.C.
-Metropolitan Police Department (MPD), and other law enforcement partners
+- A progressive, highly-visible patrol force covering areas throughout the campus - A robust mass notification system called Bison Safe; Bison Safe is the official safety app for Howard University - Issuance of FREE Peace of Mind (POM) security devices - Access control and video surveillance, predictive analysis, and strategic community engagement - A residence hall security initiative designed to secure the living quarters for our residential students - A proactive crime prevention program, designed to educate and inform all university personnel on the "best practices" to take to avoid becoming a victim of crime - A vibrant partnership with various student groups, our staff, faculty, D.C.
+Metropolitan Police Department (MPD) and other law enforcement partners

-I hope that you find the Annual Security and the Fire Safety Report for 2020 to be informative and helpful.
-The safety and security policies disclosed in this report have been developed to create an environment supportive of education, research, and extracurricular activities.
-Preventing and reducing crime effectively in our community means that we need your help, support, and cooperation.
-If you have any questions or would like additional information about the crime statistics, safety and security policies administered at Howard University, visit https://publicsafety.howard.edu/, contact any of our officers on patrol or call (202) 806-1100 for assistance.
+I hope that you find the Annual Security and Fire Safety Report for 2022 to be informative and helpful.
+The safety and security policies disclosed in this report have been developed to create an environment supportive of education, research, and personal growth.
+Preventing and reducing crime effectively in our community collaboration with all community stakeholders.
+If you have any questions or would like additional information about the crime statistics, safety, and security policies administered at Howard University, visit https://publicsafety.howard.edu/, contact any of our officers on patrol, or call (202) 806-1100 for assistance.